charliempetha/charliempetha.github.io/_pages/teaching.md

 Tutoring
 -----
-Maths and Physics Tutor through Tutorful.
+* Maths and Physics Tutor through Tutorful.
   Taught a broad range of topics in Maths and Physics to students ages 11-18, and Adults.
+* Volunteer Tutor with the Sudanese Community Group, Edinburgh